Francis Goes to the Races: Production

 Francis had been a success, and in May 1950 Universal announced they had bought the film rights to David Stern's character Francis.
 These included rights to his 1948 novel Francis Goes to Washington and to any other Francis books that he may write.
 Universal could make an unlimited number of film sequels and use the character for TV, radio, and commercials.
 For these rights Stern was paid a reported $60,000.

 Francis Goes to Washington was meant to be the first sequel.
 However, the filming of Washington was postponed as there were "too many complications" for the film "to be made as things stand at the present."
-As a result the film was never made.
+As a result, the film was never made.

 The production of Francis Goes to the Races was then announced in October 1950.
-Production started November 1950.
+Production started in November 1950.
 The film was shot at Santa Anita racecourse.
-Hill Prince, Coaltown, and Moonrush were among the real life horses who appeared in the film.
+Hill Prince, Coaltown, and Moonrush were among the real-life horses who appeared in the film.